top of page

 In a prolific career spanning from concert work to opera, she has sung under the batons of Victor DeRenzi (Sarasota Opera), Riccardo Muti (Chicago Symphony Chorus), Bernard Haitink (Chicago Symphony Chorus), Christopher Fecteau (dell'Arte Opera Ensemble), Keith Chambers (Opera New Jersey), Christine Flasch (Music By the Lake), and Alessandro Sicilliani (Columbus Symphony).

-Though her main pursuits lie in opera solo performance, she shares Grammy honors from her early singing days with the Chicago Symphony and Chicago Symphony Chorus for their 2011 recording of Verdi's Requiem, conducted by Riccardo Muti.
+It is Jenny’s great honor to share Grammy honors with the Chicago Symphony and Chicago Symphony Chorus for their 2011 recording of Verdi's Requiem, conducted by Riccardo Muti.

-When she is not traveling the country singing opera, Jenny makes her home in Manhattan with her husband, Bass-Baritone Eric Lindsey.
-There they happily cook for and feed large groups of NYC-transplant opera singers and Bohemians of all types.
+When she is not traveling the country singing opera, Jenny appears weekly on YouTube for Sunday services at Madison Avenue Baptist Church, where she is the soprano soloist (https://mabcnyc.org/).
+She makes her home in Manhattan with her husband, Bass-Baritone Eric Lindsey and their beautiful children.
+In their spare time, they happily cook for and feed large groups of NYC-transplant opera singers and Bohemians of all types.

 bottom of page